All Episodes

 Would you agree with that?

-So, yeah, we published serious things.
+So, you know, we publish serious things.

 But under the Obama administration, when we published Hillary Clinton's cables, her reaction, because it was very embarrassing that she didn't protect them, was to try and kill the messenger.